 Combining both local and cloud-based security and backup ensures that if a physical issue like a fire occurs, you’ve got virtual support.
 And if the issue is a compromise of online security, you always have your local backups available.

-Local Elements Of A Disaster Recovery Management Plan
+Local Elements of a Disaster Recovery Management Plan

 Datto’s system of physical backup to your local secured media uses a “snapshot” system that replicates not just collections of files, but the entirety of your critical software infrastructure.
-You can customize how often your network snapshots are taken, down to a frequency once every five minutes.
+You can customize how often your network snapshots are taken, down to a frequency of once every five minutes.
 These snapshots are backed up locally, then immediately replicated on Datto’s secure cloud servers as well.
 The ZFS file system that Datto employs also compresses these snapshots to maximize storage space while ensuring that there is no loss of data integrity whatsoever during the process.

-Backup Power Supply & Surge Suppression
+2) Backup Power Supply & Surge Suppression

 This is another element that has to be considered as part of your overall disaster recovery plan, as traditional sprinklers are obviously not an acceptable choice for server rooms or rooms full of computers that contain critical company data.
 Server rooms are generally built to be sealed off in the event a fire breaks out and to displace the oxygen in the room with an inert gas to starve out the fire.
 Both server rooms and general office rooms can also employ a synthetic gas cooling system as an alternative to water.

-Third-Party Monitoring And Intervention
+5) Third-Party Monitoring and Intervention

 With Datto, remote monitoring is a trusted safety net, not another security concern.
 Remote intervention is limited to ensuring that backups are made and retained properly, securing those files appropriately, and providing assistance when a disaster scenario occurs.
 Troubleshooting support is also continually available.

 What to Look for in a Managed Service Provider